danielleos/AWS-Disaster-Recovery/README.md

 # AWS-Disaster-Recovery
-AWS Lambda Python Scripts for recovering roles from backup files.
+AWS Lambda Python Scripts for recovering AMI IDs and component snapshots from backup files.

-Data is actually pulled from S3 buckets within AWS, but for confidentiality this has been removed and all functions work locally.
+Can also use this locally by ignoring all references to S3 buckets and using paths to local files.